-In addition, in O-1 cases where the agent acts as the employer of the person of extraordinary ability, the agent must include the following information with the I-129 petition:
+In addition, in O-1 cases where the agent acts as the employer, the agent must include the following information with the I-129 petition:

-- An agreement between the agent and the person of extraordinary ability (beneficiary) indicating the wage that is being offered by the agent, as well as the terms and conditions of the agreement.
+- An agreement between the agent and the person in question (beneficiary) indicating the wage that is being offered by the agent, as well as the terms and conditions of the agreement.
 A summary of the terms and conditions of an oral agreement or a written contract between the two parties will suffice

-- In cases where the person of extraordinary ability will be performing their services in more than one location, the agent must provide a complete itinerary that contains the dates, locations, and venues in which the services are to be performed.
+- In cases where the person in question will be performing their services in more than one location, the agent must provide a complete itinerary that contains the dates, locations, and venues in which the services are to be performed.
 If the agent is to act as the employer, an itinerary is absolutely necessary.
 It is best to include as much information as possible.
 The USCIS ultimately decides whether the itinerary requirement is met.
 The itinerary should conform to the industry standards.

 Based upon the provided contract or agreement with the I-129 petition, the USCIS will ultimately determine whether the agent is acting as the employer or whether the agent is representing the employer, multiple employers, the beneficiary, or a combination thereof.

 Always ascertain the appropriate filing fee by checking the U.S. Citizenship and Immigration Services (USCIS) fee charts, on the USCIS web site.

 • The fee for the regular I-129 petition for a nonimmigrant worker is $460.
 THIS FEE WILL BE INCREASING TO $705 EFFECTIVE OCT 2, 2020.

 • The fee for the I-907 premium processing form is $1440.